 If you are experiencing grief and loss, and would like to identify practical strategies that you can use to cope with your feelings, then it is crucial to have expert support.
-Life Supports accredited grief counsellors and psychologists are extensively qualified, experienced and able to provide you with the specialist services you need.
+Life Supports grief counsellors and psychologists are experienced and able to provide you with the support you need.

 To make an appointment or enquiry, please call 1300 735 030.